ShaunMaher/KhadasVim/documentation/InstallOntoVim.md

 ## Install a Root filesystem from a DD image on your TFTP server
 https://www.reddit.com/r/commandline/comments/5psivn/piping_tftp_to_dd/

+This requires a running Linux OS though.
+Can we do something similar from within u-boot itself?
 ```
 tftp -g -l - -r <filename> <ipaddr> | sudo dd of=/dev/rootfs
 ```